Scala scale file format

 receiving the file and reading it knows a name under which to save it.

 1/4-comma meantone scale.
 Pietro Aaron's temperament (1523)

-Developers of MIDI software should be aware that there is another Scala file
+To developers of MIDI software: you should be aware that there is another Scala file

-type for mapping MIDI key/note numbers to scale degrees, called a keyboard
+type for mapping key/note numbers to scale degrees, called a keyboard

 mapping, with file extension .kbm .
 In absence of support for keyboard

-mapping files, you may choose any mapping you want.
-The description is in the
+mapping files, you may choose any mapping you want, but it will severely limit

 1) The user can choose the character set that he/she requires, but